Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 3. ner
 4. analysis

+When the config file is updated, save it and start the run (see step 3.).

-The following sections will provide more detail on each of the modules.
+The following sections will provide more detail on each of the modules and instructions for the config file.

 ___